tonsoo/deployer/server/Readme.md

 # {deploy path}: Your deploy path, like "/var/www/my-app"
 ```

+## Environment Variables

+Your repository environment variables should be placed at:
+* `.secrets/.env`: For production;
+* `.secrets/.env.hml`: For development.

+Theres `Env Files` will be copied to your project root directories.

 ## 🛠️ Configuration

 This deployer was make to be used with a `traefik` container running for automated sub-domain creation and ssl issuing.